 A few of the more nervous Gryffindor first years darted past their spot near the doors, huddling together as they passed Harry.

-‘I came in my by myself,’ Harry said.
+‘I came in by myself,’ Harry said.
 ‘Didn’t fancy sharing a compartment on the train with any of that lot, so I avoided everyone.

 Nev nodded.
 ‘I’m impressed you managed to stay out of sight for the whole journey.
 I think Malfoy was looking for you the entire time.’